cangye-ma/cangye-ma.github.io/_posts/2021-02-07-Online-Courses.md

 category: Resources
 ---
 ## Computer Science<br>
-These are some resources that I have picked from the Internet so far. <br>

 - Introduction to System<br>
     - [Introduction to Computer Systems, Seth Copen Goldstein, CMU](https://www.cs.cmu.edu/~213/index.html)
 - Operating System<br>